nicolasvo/interview-deezer/README.rst

 The report is `deezer_report.pdf`.

-The web app can be accessed at .. _here: http://www.python.org/
+The web app can be accessed at http://godforgiveme.zapto.org:1000/.